Blosberg/Nanopore_data_processing/README.md

 <td> <img src="dev/figs/NAGTN_NGTAN_NTAGN.png" alt="Quasi-homopolymer sequence current distribution profiles with conserved bases, showing order-dependence." width="250"/>
 </tr></table>

 Here, the first two figures show current distributions of k=5 homopolymers in the context of the sum over all possible sequences (grey background), emphasizing the importance of the central three bases.
 The latter figure shows current distribution profiles with conserved bases, showing order-dependence.

-Such plots can have an important pedagogical significance in understanding and working with raw current data from nanopore devices.
-A consolidated final report (the contents of which are under continuing development) Contains numerous other figures and reports tailored to the users input and regions of interest.
+Such plots can play a useful pedagogical role in understanding and working with raw current data from nanopore devices.
+A consolidated final report (the contents of which are under continuing development) output by the software  contains numerous other figures and reports tailored to the users input and regions of interest.

 ## How to use this package